-The two NonTxTargetPolicy values

-The default behavior for a client that invokes on an object within a transaction where the target object has the FORBIDS OTSPolicy (or where the object does not have any OTSPolicy, since FORBIDS is the default) is for the exception INVALID_TRANSACTION to be raised.
-This behavior can be altered with the NonTxTargetPolicy.
-The policy values and their meanings are:

-PREVENT The invocation is prevented from proceeding and the

-system exception INVALID_TRANSACTION is raised.

-This is the default behavior

-PERMIT The invocation proceeds but the target object is not

-invoked within the context of the transaction.
+The two NonTxTargetPolicy values transaction where object does not h INVALID_TRANSAC vior for a client that invokes on an object within a e the target object has the FORBIDS OTSPolicy (or where the have any OTSPolicy, since FORBIDS is the default) is for the CTION exception to be raised.
+This behavior can be altered argetPolicy.
+The policy values and their meanings are: PREVENT The invocation is prevented from proceeding and the INVALID_TRANSACTION system exception is raised.
+This is the default behavior PERMIT The invocation proceeds but the target object is not invoked within the context of the transaction.
 This satisfies the target object's requirements and allows the client to make invocations on non-transactional objects within a transaction.

-Setting the policies

-As with all client policies, there are four ways in which they may be set:

-- 1. Using configuration.
-For the NonTxTargetPolicy the variable to set is policies:non tx target policy. - 2.
-Set the policy on the ORB using the CORBA::PolicyManager interface. - 3.
-Set the policy for the current invocation using the CORBA::PolicyCurrent interface. - 4.
-Set the policy on the target object using the CORBA::Object:: set policy overrides() operation.

-For more information on client policies see the chapter "Using Policies" in the CORBA Programmer's Guide.
-For an example of using a NonTxTargetPolicy see "Example Use of a NonTxTargetPolicy" on page 51 below.

-Note that since the default OTSPolicy is FORBIDS, using the PREVENT NonTxTargetPolicy could result in previously working code becoming unworkable due to invocations been denied.
-The PREVENT policy should be used with care.
+Setting the policies As with all client policies, there are four ways in which they may be see Using configuration.
+For the NonTxTargetPolicy the variable to spolicies:non_tx_target_policy.
+Set the policy on the ORB using the CORBA::PolicyManager inter Set the policy for the current invocation using the CORBA::PolicyCurrent interface.
+Set the policy on the target object using the CORBA::Object::set_policy_overrides() operation.
+For more information on client policies see the chapter "Using Policies the CORBA Programmer's Guide.
+For an example of using a NonTxTargetPolicy see "Example Use of a NonTxTargetPolicy" on page below.
+Note that since the default OTSPolicy is FORBIDS, using the PREVENT NonTxTargetPoli LCY could result in previously working code becoming to invocations been denied.
+The PREVENT policy should be

-The three InvocationPolicy values

-Finally, the choice of which transaction model (shared or unshared) that an object supports is done using the InvocationPolicy.
-This has three values:

-SHARED The target object supports only shared transactions.
+The three InvocationPolicy values Finally, the choice of which transaction model (shared or unshared) that an object supports is done using the InvocationPolicy.
+This has three values: SHARED The target object supports only shared transactions.
 This is the default.
-An asynchronous invocation results in the system exception TRANSACTION_MODE being raised.
+An asynchronous invocation results in the TRANSACTION_MODE system exception being raised.
 UNSHARED The target object supports only unshared transactions.
-A synchronous invocation results in the system exception transactions.

-TRANSACTION MODE begin raised.

-EITHER The target object supports both shared and unshared

-Note that the InvocationPolicies UNSHARED and EITHER cannot be used in combination with the OTSPolicies FORBIDS and ADAPTS.
-Attempting to create a POA with these policy combinations results in the exception PortableServer::InvalidPolicy being raised.
+A synchronous invocation results in the TRANSACTION_MODE system exception begin raised.
+EITHER The target object supports both shared and unshared transactions.
+Note that the UNSHARED and EITHER InvocationPolicies cannot be used in combination with the FORBIDS and ADAPTS OTSPolicies.
+Attempting to create a POA with these policy combinations results in the PortableServer::InvalidPolicy exception being raised.